Foreign Investment in Indonesia

 -

-employing Indonesian workers as companion workers in the management and technical fields at least two levels below foreign workers' position based on the appropriate scientific classification.
+Employment of Indonesian workers as companion workers in the management and technical fields, at least two levels below the position of foreign workers, based on the appropriate scientific classification.

-Furthermore, the representative office of BUJKA is determined as a large business entity qualification for construction consulting services, construction work, and integrated construction work.
-There are 2 (two) types of the determination of business entity qualifications, namely:
+Furthermore, the representative office of BUJKA is categorized as a large business entity qualification for construction consulting services, construction work, and integrated construction work.
+The determination of business entity qualifications involved the following:

 General Business Characteristic